ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 The GBZ format uses 10 bits to store offsets within nodes, which imposees a 1024bp node length limit.
 Nodes are therefore chopped up as requried in the `.gbz` output (described above) to respect this limit.
 The index files derived from the `.gbz`: `.snarls`, `.dist`, and `.min` will share the `.gbz` graph's chopped ID space.

-The `.gfa.gz` and node IDs referred to in the `.vgz.gz` file (via the variant IDs, AT and PS tags) are not chopped and therefore inconsistent with the `.gbz`.
+The `.gfa.gz` and node IDs referred to in the `.vcf.gz` file (via the variant IDs, AT and PS tags) are not chopped and therefore inconsistent with the `.gbz`.
 This can be very confusing when trying to, for example, locate a variant in the `vcf.gz` back in the `.gbz` using node IDs: Node `X` in `.vcf.gz` and node `X` in `.gbz` will often both exist but can be totally different parts of the graph.

 If you would rather have a VCF with consistent IDs to the GBZ as opposed to GFA, you can toggle this via the config XML
 ```